Trial of the Juntas: Proceedings

 This trial, which officially began on 22 April 1985, is so far the only example of such a large scale procedure by a democratic government against a former dictatorial government of the same country in Latin America.
-It was the first major trial held for war crimes since the Nüremberg Trials in Germany following World War II, and the first to be conducted by a civilian court.
+It was the first major trial held for war crimes since the Nüremberg Trials in Germany and the International Military Tribunal for the Far East in Tokyo following World War II, and the first to be conducted by a civilian court.
 It succeeded in prosecuting the crimes of the juntas, which included kidnapping, torture, forced disappearance, and murder of an estimated 8,000 to 9,000 people during what was called the Dirty War against political dissidents.
 Opposition to the trial was largely limited to critical commentary by politicians, lawyers, and media figures sympathetic to the dictatorship.
 Some protest became violent: during the sentencing phase of the trial, 29 bomb threats were made to several Buenos Aires schools, and a number of bombs were detonated in key government installations, including the Ministry of Defense.
 On October 25, President Alfonsín declared a 60-day state of emergency.

 Prosecutors presented 709 cases, of which 280 were heard.
 A total of 833 witnesses testified during the cross-examination phase, which lasted until 14 August.
 Witnesses included former President Alejandro Lanusse, writer Jorge Luis Borges, Estela Barnes de Carlotto, President of Grandmothers of the Plaza de Mayo; "Night of the Pencils" survivor Pablo Díaz; Patricia M. Derian, Assistant Secretary of State for Human Rights in the Carter Administration; Dutch jurist Theo van Boven, and renowned forensic anthropologist Clyde Snow.

 Closing arguments were heard on September 18.
 Chief prosecutor Strassera concluded by declaring that: